dart-lang/site-www/src/content/tools/dartpad/troubleshoot.md

   To see the packages that DartPad includes, go to [dartpad.dev]({{site.dartpad}}) and click the **i** icon at the bottom right of the window.
-  To learn more about adding package dependencies, see the documentation for [`dart pub add`](/tools/pub/cmd/pub-add).
+  To learn more about adding package dependencies to your own project, see the documentation for [`dart pub add`](/tools/pub/cmd/pub-add).

-* If Dart can't find certain methods or properties, check the code included with the tests.
+* If Dart can't find certain methods or properties, check the code included provided alongside the exercise.
-  For instructional and brevity purposes, some code is not included in the primary code editing window, but instead implemented separately alongside the tests.

 * If the code has other compilation errors, make sure you're using the latest stable version of the Dart SDK.